SteliosKarvanis/ultimate_soccer_simulator/README.md

-# To download the dependences
+# To download the dependencies
 `pip install -r requirements.txt`

 # To run the game
 `python main.py`

 # To control the player
-With the arrows, `up / down` controls the movement, `right / left` the orientation, `space` make spin
+With the arrows, `up` and `down` control the movement, `right / left` the orientation, `space` causes the character to spin.